 Remember that your registration is not complete unless you have registered both with ASPDP and with the Education Partner by the registration deadline.

 ASPDP occasionally offers discount codes for the ASPDP fee that must be used within a certain time period as we have indicated in our " News".
-Please note that the discount code can't be applied retroactively.
-You need to make sure that you enter the discount code before you process any transactions.
-Any discounts offered by partner organizations may only be applied to the partner fee and not to the ASPDP administrative fee.
+Any discounts offered by the partner organizations may only be applied to the partner fee and not to the ASPDP administrative fee.

 ASPDP is not able to transfer your ASPDP course fees to future or past semesters.